 I’m sure you’ve been keeping track of the Covid-19 updates globally, locally and, of course, socially - the memes, the endless memes!

-This constantly changing environment means your content needs to be fleet of foot and if you want to release messaging that relates to the unfolding situation, launch your comms after two days or it may no longer be relevant.
+This constantly changing environment means that you need a flexible content production strategy that’s fleet of foot.
+And if you want to release messaging that relates to the unfolding situation, launch your comms after two days or it may no longer be relevant.
 So, if you’re just about to spend six weeks creating a five-minute animation on your Corona response, you’ve been living in isolation with the curtains shut for far too long.